What you need to know when purchasing a tow vehicle

 What does Gross Vehicle Mass mean?

-Gross vehicle mass (GVM) is the maximum weight of the vehicle including all its occupants, luggage, and the tow-ball mass.
+Gross Vehicle Mass (GVM) is specified by the vehicle manufacturer and is the maximum allowable weight of the vehicle including all its occupants, luggage, and the tow-ball mass.

 How to work out your Gross Vehicle Mass

 Find out about Towing Capacity

 Towing Capacity, also known as braked towing rating, is the maximum weight that your towing vehicle can legally tow and is set by the vehicle manufacturer.

 Vehicle manufacturers equate Towing Capacity to the Aggregate Trailer Mass (ATM).

 All these ratings, GVM, KW, ATM, GCM (explained below), are limits set by the vehicle manufacturer and cannot be manipulated or changed by you.
 To be safe and legal on the road they must be adhered to.

 We have touched on the definitions of caravan and trailer weights, so for the purpose of this exercise, you should be aware of three weight ratings of your trailer/caravan and that’s, Tare Mass, Aggregate Trailer Mass or ATM and the Gross Trailer Mass or GTM.